 - i.
 Where an applicant is homeless and in temporary accommodation and owed a section 189B (2) Relief duty or 193(2) Main duty under the Housing Act 1996 and the council wishes to make a direct let to move applicants out of temporary accommodation to manage any budgetary or legal impact. - ii.
 Situations where urgent rehousing is required due to an applicant's existing property being uninhabitable, or where there are serious health and safety or personal protection issues that need to be addressed, or to discharge a statutory homelessness duty. - iii.
 Urgent housing need situations where, given the applicant's circumstances, it would not be reasonable to wait for a successful bid through the CBL system to deliver an offer. - iv.
 Direct offers to persons who a partner council has a duty to rehouse under section 39 of the Land Compensation Act 1973. - v.
-Where an applicant is not being realistic in the areas they are bidding for, failing to bid, placing limited bids, or refusing suitable offers of accommodation. - vi.
-Where a vacant adapted property, or a property designed to disability standards, becomes available and that property could be allocated to an applicant whose disability needs best match that property regardless of the date they were registered. - vii.
+Where a vacant adapted property, or a property designed to disability standards, becomes available and that property could be allocated to an applicant whose disability needs best match that property regardless of the date they were registered. - vi.
 Where the decision of the Council is that it is inappropriate for the applicant to participate in CBL.
-For example, a vulnerable applicant nominated by Adult Social Care or Children Services where the outcome of an assessment is that a direct let is the best letting solution for that applicant. - viii.
-Other examples, including individual circumstances of some applicants subject to Multi Agency Public Protection Arrangements (MAPPA), or it is assessed presents a risk to themselves or others. - ix.
-Sheltered housing cases where some older applicants are less confident in using the CBL system to increase take up of sheltered schemes. - x.
-To facilitate a decant programme.
+For example, a vulnerable applicant nominated by Adult Social Care or Children Services where the outcome of an assessment is that a direct let is the best letting solution for that applicant. - vii.
+Other examples, including individual circumstances of some applicants subject to Multi Agency Public Protection Arrangements (MAPPA), or it is assessed presents a risk to themselves or others. - viii.
+Sheltered housing cases where some older applicants are less confident in using the CBL system to increase take up of sheltered schemes. - ix.
+To facilitate a decant programme. - x.

-xi.
 A management transfer priority identified for either a council or partner registered provider.